Willa

 when Cather was writing many of her opera and aspirational artist

-(1920), the phonograph became the definitive home entertainer.
+(1920), the phonograph was becoming the definitive home entertainer.

 Electrical recordings were introduced in 1925 and the prevalence

-of radio in the 1930's would further alter how the public experienced
+of radio in the 1930's would further redefine how the public experienced

 sound.